redpanda-data/connect/website/docs/components/processors/noop.md

 -->

+Noop is a no-op processor that does nothing, the message passes through unchanged.
+Why?
+That's a great question.

 ```yaml
 noop: null
 ```

-Noop is a no-op processor that does nothing, the message passes through unchanged.